 First-Degree Road Rash

 First-degree road rash injuries are superficial, meaning they do not penetrate below the top layer of skin.
+Victims will experience tender, red skin for a short period of time after the initial accident.
 A child falling off their bicycle and ‘skinning’ their knee is similar to what motorcyclists suffer if they sustain first-degree road rash in a motorcycle accident.
 Fortunately, these injuries often heal completely within a few weeks and rarely leave permanent scars.

-It’s always in your best interest to seek medical treatment after you are in a motorcycle accident, especially when another party is responsible.
-Yet, first-degree road rash typically only requires medical treatment if it covers a large portion of the body.
-You can treat these injuries at home with basic first aid by cleaning the abrasions and covering them with bandages until they heal.
+First-degree road rash typically only requires medical treatment if it covers a large portion of the body.
+You can treat these injuries at home with basic first aid by cleaning the abrasions, applying ointment to the affected area, and covering them with bandages until they heal.
+Regardless of the severity, it’s always in your best interest to seek medical treatment after you are in a motorcycle accident, especially when another party is responsible.